vlntsolo/sveltekit-firebase-ssr-auth/README.md

 Firebase client SDK rotates access/user id token regularly and that should be enough security-wise in the most use cases.

-2. Is it possible to verify cookie on per route basis without using `hooks.server.ts` and `url.pathnam` match?
+2. Is it possible to verify cookie on per route basis without using `hooks.server.ts` and `url.pathname` match?

 Yes.
 In his how-to article Jeroen Pelgrims uses `layout.server.ts` `load` function to authenticate user.